Jacqueline Couti

-Jacqueline Couti is the Laurence H. Favrot Associate Professor of French Studies and Associate Director of the Center for the Study of Women, Gender, and Sexuality at Rice University.
+Jacqueline Couti is the Laurence H. Favrot Professor of French Studies and chair of the Department of Modern and Classical Languages, Literatures, and Cultures at Rice University.
+There, she formerly served as Associate Director of the Center for the Study of Women, Gender, and Sexuality and was a founding faculty member of the Center for African and African American Studies.

 Education

-Dr. Couti received her MA in 2004, and her PhD in 2008 from the University of Virginia in French Language and Literatures with a specialization in Francophone and New World Studies.
+Dr. Couti received her MA in 2004 and her PhD in 2008 from the University of Virginia in French Language and Literatures with a specialization in Francophone and New World Studies.

 Career

-Dr. Couti came to Rice University's Department of Classical and European Studies, which is now the Department of Modern and Classical Literatures and Cultures, in 2018.
-In 2019, Dr. Couti organized a three-day international symposium on black feminism entitled Can We Talk About Black Feminisms in a French (Post-)imperial Context?
-In the spring of 2020 Dr. Couti was awarded a Conference and Workshop Development Fund grant for In the Path of Disaster(s) with Luis Duno-Gottberg, as well as a Scholarly and Creative Works Subvention Fund grant for Sex, Sea, and Self: Nationalism and Sexuality in French Caribbean Discourses, 1924-1948.